drivet/website/content/blog/miscellanea/learning-music.md

 the simplest one because it skips all the sharp notes in between and thus can be played using only the white keys on a piano.
 As the above quote mentions, it's the only major scale with this feature; all the other major scales have at least one sharp in them.
-D major, for example, consists of the notes D, E, F#, G, A, B, C# and D again.
+[D major][9], for example, consists of the notes D, E, F#, G, A, B, C# and D again.

 ## Why is There No E Sharp?